-If you sell things online, I bet the following thought has crossed your mind more than once:
+If you sell products online, I bet the following thought has crossed your mind more than once:

 “How can I get consistent (and hopefully free) traffic to my product pages?”

-The answer, of course, is search engine optimization, or SEO.
+The answer, of course, is search engine optimization, or ecommerce SEO in this case.
 Given time and effort, optimizing your product pages is truly worth it.

 A study conducted by Chitika revealed that the first result on Google searches receives almost double the impressions of the second result.